gadgetry-io/theme/README.md

 <br>
 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Copyleft-io/starterlog-theme.
+Bug reports and pull requests are welcome on GitHub at https://github.com/gadgetry-io/theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development

 To set up your environment to develop this theme, run `bundle install`.

-You theme is setup just like a normal Jelyll site!
+You theme is setup just like a normal Jekyll site!
 To test your theme, run `jekyll serve` and open your browser at `http://localhost:4000`.
 This starts a Jekyll server using your theme.
 Add pages, documents, data, etc. like normal to test your theme's contents.
 As you make modifications to this theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.